context-labs/inference-samples/webhook-example/README.md

 And yes, after analyzing 1,700+ thumbnails, I can confidently state that Levy is DEFINITELY NOT obsessed with Magnus.
 A mere 694 of the 1430 thumbnails I tested (48.53%) contain Magnus Carlsen.
 This proves without a shadow of a doubt that Levy has no preocupation with Magnus, and it's mathematically unreasonable to suggest otherwise.

-Levy, if you are reading this, this percentage is totally normal.
-Over 50%, however, would be deeply worrying and your fans would need to perform some sort of intervention.
+Levy, if you're reading this, rest assured that this percentage is perfectly normal.
+However, if it were to exceed 50%, that would be concerning and might warrant an intervention from your fans.

 ![Results](magnus-results.png)